youtube/cobalt/cobalt/site/docs/development/setup-android.md

     ```

 1. Download and install [Android Studio](https://developer.android.com/studio/).
-1. Run `cobalt/build/gyp_cobalt android-x86` to configure the Cobalt build,
+1. Run `cobalt/build/gn.py -p android-x86` to configure the Cobalt build,
     which also installs the SDK and NDK.
 (This step will have to be repeated
     with 'android-arm' or 'android-arm64' to target those architectures.)
 The
     SDK and NDK will be downloaded and installed into a `starboard-toolchains`